 Having to bury someone you love.

-Seeing a beautiful or ugly truth about yourself you’ve never been able to see before.
+Seeing true talent or beauty in yourself you’ve never been able to see before.

 Running to a bomb shelter as an incoming rocket approaches.

 Going full out to your limit, then pushing beyond it, more than what you thought you had in you.